dotnet/docs/docs/csharp/programming-guide/concepts/serialization/index.md

 The [System.Text.Json namespace](../../../../standard/serialization/system-text-json-overview.md) contains classes for JavaScript Object Notation (JSON) serialization and deserialization.
 JSON is an open standard that is commonly used for sharing data across the web.

 JSON serialization serializes the public properties of an object into a string, byte array, or stream that conforms to [the RFC 8259 JSON specification](https://tools.ietf.org/html/rfc8259#section-7).
-To control the way <xref:System.Text.Json.JsonSerializer> serializes or deserializes an instance of the class, you can:
+To control the way <xref:System.Text.Json.JsonSerializer> serializes or deserializes an instance of the class:

 * Use a [JsonSerializerOptions](xref:System.Text.Json.JsonSerializerOptions) object
 * Apply attributes from the [System.Text.Json](xref:System.Text.Json.Serialization) namespace to classes or properties